 Iron Maiden’s Trooper Beer Summary

 Summarizing, we thought that Robinson’s Iron Maiden ‘Trooper’ Premium British Beer was a pretty good on its own and not a gimmick.
-It was quite refreshing contrast to the beers we had been drinking in Mexico at the time, which were all very light beers (Dos Equis, as well as a slew of other local beers we will review).
+It was quite refreshing contrast to the beers we had been drinking in Mexico at the time, which were all very light beers (e.g. Dos Equis, Superior, Corona, Modelo Especial, etc).
 It was like we were sitting there thirsty in the Mexican heat and along came a flavourful “invader” running up the scorching beach.
-Not a beer that sits on the side lines, much like Iron Maiden you get it or you don’t.
-However, I would rather listen to Iron Maiden all night than drink this all night, one or two to peak the palette, as it is a distinguished taste.
+Not a beer that sits on the side lines, much like Iron Maiden music you get it or you don’t.
+That being said, I would rather listen to Iron Maiden all night than drink this all night, one or two to peak the palette, as it is a distinguished taste.